PW-Sat2/SunS-WiFi-EGSE/README.md

-# SunS-EM3-WiFi-EGSE
+# SunS-WiFi-EGSE
-ESP8266-based WiFi EGSE code for SunS-EM3
+ESP8266-based WiFi EGSE code for SunS

 ## Warning!
 Written in Arduino library for ESP8266 ver.
 2.3.0.
 The library needs a fix in the file: